sporksmith/walking-onions-wip/specs/03-voting-and-authorities.md

 #### DerivedFromField

-This operation can only occur within a StructJoinOp operation.
+This operation can only occur within a StructJoinOp operation (or a semantically similar SectionRules).
 It indicates that one field should have been derived from another.
 It can be used, for example, to say that a relay's version is "derived from" a relay's descriptor digest.

 Unlike other operations, this one depends on the entire consensus (as